 If you are lucky enough to spend Bastille Day - known in France as La Fête Nationale (French National Day) or Le Quatorze Juillet (July 14th) - in Paris, you'll get to experience the biggest summer celebration in the city.

-Festivities kick off with a military ceremony followed by a huge military parade down the Avenue des Champs Élysées and flyover by military aircraft.
+Normally, Paris Bastille Day events kick off with a military ceremony followed by a huge military parade down the Avenue des Champs Élysées and flyover by military aircraft.

 You can gather on the Champ de Mars with a blanket and picnic to relax and enjoy free concerts before the fireworks, attend one of the popular Bals des Pompiers (Firemen's Balls), cruise down the Seine river while enjoying dinner and fireworks, or visit one of the many museums open for the occasion.

-Here are some additional ideas about what to do on Bastille Day in Paris in 2023:
+Here are some additional ideas about what to do on Bastille Day in Paris in 2024:

-- Take a 3-Hour Gourmet Food Tasting Tour of the Marais with a local guide - You'll explore the city's best-preserved medieval area, see top cultural sites, sample delicious food, wine, and French liqueurs along the way, and end up in Place de la Bastille.
+• Take a 3-Hour Gourmet Food Tasting Tour of the Marais with a local guide - You'll explore the city's best-preserved medieval area, see top cultural sites, sample delicious food, wine, and French liqueurs along the way, and end up in Place de la Bastille.

-- Combine fresh air, easy exercise, and sightseeing on the Paris Highlights 3-Hour Bike Tour to see the city's most important sites, plus a few special places known only to locals as your guide tells you fascinating stories about life in Paris.
+• Combine fresh air, easy exercise, and sightseeing on the Paris Highlights 3-Hour Bike Tour to see the city's most important sites, plus a few special places known only to locals as your guide tells you fascinating stories about life in Paris.

-- Visit the Paris Conciergerie the infamous French Revolution prison when Marie Antoinette spent her last days during the Reign of Terror.
+• Visit the Paris Conciergerie the infamous French Revolution prison when Marie Antoinette spent her last days during the Reign of Terror.
 More about what you can see and do here.

 Paris Discovery Guide is a reader-supported publication.
 When you buy through our links, we may earn a commission at no additional cost for you.
 Learn more

-Up to about a million Parisians and Paris visitors picnic and relax all afternoon on the Champ de Mars, the large grassy park surrounding the Eiffel Tower.
-If you want to drink wine or champagne as part of your picnic, start early because alcohol is banned on Champ de Mars.
+Up to about a million Parisians and Paris visitors picnic and relax all afternoon on the Champ de Mars, the large grassy green space surrounding the Eiffel Tower, as they celebrate the French independence day.

-Champ de Mars is also the site of free open air concerts through the early evening hours.
-At 9:10pm, a special concert of classical music and opera featuring internationally acclaimed artists begins with musicians performing from the base of the Eiffel Tower and special lighting effects, and will also be aired live on France Inter and France 2 TV.
+At 9:10pm, a special concert of classical music and opera featuring internationally acclaimed artists, the French National Orchestra, the Radio France Choir, and special lighting effects takes place at the base of the Eiffel Tower.
+It is also broadcast live on France Inter and France 2 TV.

 Bastille Day Fireworks Cruises